moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/customer-success-plan/_index.md

 ## When to Create a Mutual Customer Success Plan

 A Mutual Customer Success Plan should be initiated once the opportunity has completed Stage-3 Technical Evaluation, with a technical win.
-This is when an SA begins to prescibe what woukld a phased adption and customer adoptuon journey looks like, in collaboration wih the customer.
+This is when an SA begins to prescibe what a phased adoption and customer adoption journey would look like, in collaboration wih the customer.

 ### Which Opportunities Should Have a Mutual Customer Success Plan?